Actively Used Robots

 The robot’s structure is made of carbon fiber and aluminium materials and the whole body weighs only 8.2kg.
 The robot is capable of manipulating a 4kg payload (mid-range continuous) and has a maximum reach of 902mm.
 A 24V DC power supply is used for operating the robot, with a power consumption of 36W.
 The arm can be programmed using C++ and Python with a publically available API.
 Additionally, an intuitive web application is provided for connecting the robot to any desktop or mobile device.

-Lucy, a Toyota HSR, is the newest member of our robot family.
-The HSR is developed by Toyota and is meant to be an assistive domestic robot that combines a compact design (the height of the robot is 135cm) with a fairly rich set of sensing and actuation capabilities.
+Lucy, a Toyota HSR, is meant to be an assistive domestic robot that combines a compact design (the height of the robot is 135cm) with a fairly rich set of sensing and actuation capabilities.
 In particular, Lucy is equipped with an omnidirectional base that includes a laser scanner and a set of bumper sensors.
 The robot’s head, which is a controllable joint as well, has multiple sensors: an RGB-D camera, a wide angle camera, a stereo camera, and a microphone array.
 Lucy’s manipulator has five degrees of freedom, one of which is a linear joint that can extend the robot’s height; this makes it possible to use the robot for manipulating both objects placed on low surfaces (including the floor) and objects on high surfaces (such as shelves).
 Software-wise, the platform is running ROS; the software interfaces are thus fully compatible with our other robots.

 Bonnie is a logistics robot developed in the ROPOD project.
 The robot has an omnidirectional base made of so-called smart wheels, which have also been developed as part of the project.
 A Hokuyo laser is used for autonomous navigation and obstacle avoidance.